VeewoGames/NA2Announcements/announcements/EA_8.12/en.md

 ## Update Summary

-* New Patch System: Players will receive a Black Dog Patch (item bundle) after each failure to help Agents reach peak performance.
+* **Blackdog Patch System:** Players will receive a Black Dog Patch (item bundle) after each defeat to help Agents dominate the Abyss.
-* Comprehensive Weapon Adjustments and Optimization: Optimized mechanics and feel of numerous weapons, reworked some weapons, and adjusted all weapon values according to the new damage mechanics.
+* **Comprehensive Weapon Adjustments and Optimization:** Optimized mechanics and feel of numerous weapons, reworked some weapons, and adjusted all weapon values according to the new damage mechanics.
 (Continuous optimization in progress)
-* Weapon Visual Effects Optimization: Enhanced enemy bullet visibility and reduced player attack effects.
+* **Weapon Visual Effects Optimization:** Enhanced enemy bullet visibility and reduced player attack effects.
 (Continuous optimization in progress)
-* Added Items: New batch of attack speed, range, and projectile type items.
+* **New Items: **New batch of attack speed, range, and projectile items.
-* High-Definition Weapon Artwork Update
+* **High-Definition Weapon Artwork Update**
 This update is currently in testing.
 We welcome everyone to experience it and provide feedback.
 We will continue to optimize and adjust based on the situation.

 ## Key Points of Weapon Optimization and Adjustments